EvilDunk/ExampleForCS189/README.md

 # ExampleForCS189
-This is an example project for my CS189 Class
+This is an example project assignment for my CS189 Class